maesenka/hibernate-spatial-demo/README.md

 # npm run build
 ```

 This will build the webclient and copy it to the `src/main/resources/static` directory.
-This ensure that after building
+This ensures that after building
-the application jar and running it, the web map will be served as a static resource file.
+the application JAR and running it, the web map will be served as a static resource file.

 The most important part of the client code is shown below.
 The `trajectorySource` object is responsible for loading the trajectory
 data in the map every time that the map extent changes (that is what `strategy: bbox` means).
 It uses the `loader`
 function to fetch the trajectory data from the REST service.
 OpenLayers provides a `GeoJSON` class that we use to
 deserialize the GeoJSON objects.
 The GeoJSON object also projects the data from WGS84 (the CRS for the data returned by
-the REST service) to WEB_MERCATOR (identified by `EPSG:3857`) that is needed to display the geometry on the map.
+the REST service) to WEB_MERCATOR (identified by `EPSG:3857`), which is needed to display the geometry on the map.

 ```javascript
 const format = new GeoJSON( {dataProjection: 'EPSG:4326', featureProjection: 'EPSG:3857'} );